aarzoochikkodi2k5/RAG-Fact_Checker/README.md

 ## 📜 License

-Academic project — developed as part of the B.E.
-Computer Science Engineering curriculum at KLE Technological University.
+Academic project, developed for educational and research purposes.